opendocsg/opendoc-supreme-court-judgements/2019_SGHC_138/report.md

 84     It is true that in social and domestic arrangements, there is a presumption that parties do not intend to create legal relations: _Gay Choon Ing v Loh Sze Ti Terence Peter and another appeal_ (at \[72\]).
 Nevertheless, it bears reminding that the facts, context and circumstances in each case must be carefully considered.
 In my view, the presumption was easily rebutted in this case.
 An objective assessment of the facts showed that the parties clearly intended the MOU to be legally binding.

 85     First, disputes had arisen between Ram and Navin over various matters.
 One of the more notable incidents was when Navin attempted to punch Ram during a heated quarrel.
-Mrs Ram managed to push Ram aside and Navin’s fist shattered a glass window instead.[\[note: 70\]](#Ftn_70) Mrs Ram testified that during a “big disagreement” between Ram and Navin in 2006, Navin demanded that Ram give him shares in Evergreen.[\[note: 71\]](#Ftn_71)
+Mrs Ram managed to push Ram aside and Navin’s fist shattered a glass window instead.[^70] Mrs Ram testified that during a “big disagreement” between Ram and Navin in 2006, Navin demanded that Ram give him shares in Evergreen.[^71]

 86     Kalpana and Braj had to step in to mediate and the MOU was the result of that mediation.
 This was the context in which the MOU came to be signed.
 The matters agreed upon included